-mati365 a day ago
+mati365 8 months ago

 That database sounds like scam created by junior programmers that invest the major part of their VC budget money into marketing instead of engineering.
 I don't believe that they are even fully aware of all functionality of ES that they are comparing to.

-• yunusabd a day ago
+• yunusabd 8 months ago

 This is perfect.
 If I was on the team, I would have this framed and hang it up in the office, to get a good chuckle every time I walk by.

-• Moosieus a day ago
+• Moosieus 8 months ago

 AHAHAHAHAHAHAHAA